rooharrigan/slack_webhooks_intro/README.md

 ## How to make it go
 - `git clone` the repo from github to your desktop
 - In a terminal session, open the repo and open up the file `renametosecrets.sh`
-- Go to [api.slack.com](api.slack.com), select Create a Custom Integration, and follow the prompts to set up an incoming webhook on your personal test team.
+- Go to [api.slack.com](api.slack.com), select Start Building, and fill out the modal window for creating a new app.
+- Select the Incoming Webhooks menu on the left-hand side, toggle webhooks on, click Add New Webhook to Team and authorize the webhook to a specific channel.
-- Copy the URL for your incoming webhook here and save it.
-Rename the this file `secrets.sh`
+- Copy the URL for your incoming webhook that appears here.
+- In your terminal, take a peek at the list of files in the repo you just cloned.
+Find the `renametosecrets.sh` file and do what it says; rename it to `secrets.sh`
+- Open up your text editor and open your new `secrets.sh` file.
+Copy the URL into the variable here.
-- Double check that you have a .gitignore file in this repo and that `secrets.sh` is in it (so your URL will never accidentally get committed)
+- Double check that you have a .gitignore file in this repo and that `secrets.sh` is in it (so your URL will never accidentally get committed).
 - Back in your terminal, set up your virtual environment:
  	- `virtualenv env`
 	- `source env/bin/activate`